The Pentagon’s Press Purge

 And with Incogni's custom removals feature in the unlimited plan and family unlimited plan, you can point to any website where your personal information is visible and one of their privacy agents will take care of the rest for you.

-Legally, by the way, this isn't one of those, like a uh, a uh nice personal information website you got there.
+Legally, by the way, this isn't one of those like

-It'd be a shame if something happens to it.
+nice personal information website you got there.
+It'd be ashamed if something happens to it.

-Like, there's you know, they do it the right way, the
+Like there's, you know, they do it the right way, the

+legal way.
 Victims may spend months or years repairing the financial and reputational damage.

+Don't let that be you.
 Protect your data and privacy with Incogni and their custom removal feature.

+Incogni helps wipe yourself from the internet.
 They can't harm you if they can't find you.

 Click the link below to claim your 60% off and get your personal data off the market.

 They made a provision that you couldn't report on anything unless they approved it.
+That's right.

 So you are no longer, you're not a reporter.
+You work for them.

 Dave, you worked for them.